Round trip 10 days – Nanortalik

 Day 10

 Please note!
-Due to limited capacity at some accommodations, the order of the itinerary may change
+Due to limited capacity at some overnight accommodations, the order of the itinerary may change.

 Shared facilities